-The burden of tax debt is often too difficult to carry alone, especially when tax collectors are already after you for delinquent or unfiled tax returns.
+The burden of tax debt is often too difficult to carry alone, especially when tax collectors are already after you because you owe back taxes or have unfiled tax returns.

 After all, how can the Internal Revenue Service (IRS) expect the average taxpayer to efficiently navigate the complexities of tax laws, forms, and the number of avenues to take when in trouble with the IRS?
 How are you supposed to dig yourself out of the gaping hole of tax debt when the IRS is pressuring you at the same time?

 The truth is, there are a number of tax relief solutions that can make the whole situation much simpler — you only have to be familiar with IRS tax law.

 That's where a tax relief company comes in.
 If you have been pushed by tax debt to the brink of financial and emotional ruin, a tax relief company can go a long way to not only curb the threat of IRS retribution but also help you get your life back in order.
 A tax debt relief company will ensure the IRS adheres to its own Taxpayer Bill of Rights and follows fair tax practices.

 The almost inhuman lack of sympathy for your financial situation from some IRS officials is contrasted by the quality of care you'll get from tax professionals with a good tax relief company.

 The first attribute you should look for in a tax relief company is qualified tax experts and caring tax professionals.
 Enrolled agents are federally licensed tax professionals who hold the highest credential awarded by the IRS.
 They may represent any taxpayer on any matter before the IRS.

 Whether it's a certified public accountant (CPAs) or a tax attorney, a tax professional will also be authorized to represent clients before the IRS; however, both are regulated on the state level.
 CPAs cover a wide range of accounting needs while a tax attorney specializes in tax law and can represent clients in tax court.